 Ege University is a 65-year-old state university that acts as a focal point for education, research, cultural and social activities in the city of Izmir and the Aegean region.
 Being a university with an international perspective, the educational system of Ege University is based on the principle of creative teaching and participatory learning.
 Ege University is a research based, teaching oriented institution, training students up to Doctorate level.
 In total, 70,000 students are enrolled at Ege University and the number of the academic staff is approximately 3,000.

 Hochschule der Medien (HdM) in Stuttgart is a public higher education institution (funded by the state of Baden-Württemberg) that trains media specialists for companies, organizations and institutions.
 It covers a broad spectrum of media expertise; for example from printed media to electronic media or from library science to advertising.
 About 30 accredited Bachelor’s and Master’s degree programs mirror this diversity.
 At the moment, more than 5000 students are registered at the university.
 As a University of Applied Sciences, HdM has a special focus in academic training with strong connections to reg. and nat. businesses.

-National University of Ireland Galway, Ireland
+University of Galway, Ireland

 EOLAS S.L., Spain

 EOLAS S.L. offers services and support to enterprises, organizations and entities in 3 main areas, for a wide range of demands and needs from support for projects, business development and consulting to innovation.
 EOLAS S.L. is founded by a team of professionals with more than 20 years of experience in idea generation, identification of financing schemes, proposal preparation, partner search and management of international, European, national and regional projects.
 It combines the knowledge and experience of in the field of economics, innovation and enterprise organization with engineering, allowing the company to integrate both the technical coordination as well as the economic aspects of project management.